Two Roads to Classicality: Further Examples

-To obtain an arbitrary $n$-level quantum system by splitting a causal idempotent we can consider $m$ such that $n\leq M := 2^m$ and consider a sub-causal projector onto an $n$ dimensional subspace.
-We can then use Proposition~\ref{prop:subcausal_idem} to construct a causal idempotent which splits over the same system.
+\begin{example} For the quantum case with $U=\mathbb{C}^2$ we find that $\QuantMixed_{\langle U \rangle}^\oplus\subsetneq{\CStar}\simeq\Splitcausal(\QuantMixed_{\langle U \rangle}).$ To see the equivalence note that we can obtain an arbitrary $n$-level quantum system by splitting a causal idempotent, i.e., consider $m$ such that $n\leq M := 2^m$ and consider a sub-causal projector onto an $n$ dimensional subspace then Proposition~\ref{prop:subcausal_idem} shows there is a causal idempotent which splits over the same system.
 On the other hand is not possible to construct (for example) a qutrit with direct sums or tensor products of qubits and hence the biproduct completion does not give the entirety of $\CStar$.

-In fact, this result can be seen as a demonstration that the qubit is indeed an information unit for quantum theory as this provides a way to simulate any other quantum system on some composite of qubits.
+In fact, this result can be seen as a demonstration that the qubit is indeed an information unit for quantum theory as this provides a way to simulate any other quantum system on some composite of qubits. \end{example}